Vietnam.vn - Nền tảng quảng bá Việt Nam

 He achieved initial success by launching this initiative at the beginning of the conference, attracting the participation of 82 countries.

-The alliance aims to work together internationally to finance the fight against poverty and replicate successful programmes in some countries, with the aim of helping half a billion people by the end of the decade, in order to reduce hunger.
+The alliance aims to work together internationally to finance the fight against hunger and replicate successful programmes in some countries, with the aim of helping half a billion people by the end of the decade, in order to reduce hunger.

 "Brazil has blazed a trail towards a fairer and more sustainable world, and calls on other countries to join in this crucial moment," said anti-poverty group Oxfam.